Sphinkie/Radial-V/External Hardware/Carte ecran TFT/readme.md

 The Arduino TFT screen is a backlit LCD screen with headers.
 You can draw text, images, and shapes to the screen with the [TFT library](https://www.arduino.cc/en/Reference/TFTLibrary).
 There is an onboard micro-SD card slot on the back of the screen that  can, among other things, store bitmap images for the screen to display.

-The screen's headers are designed to fit into the socket of any AVR-based Arduino (Uno, Leonardo, etc) or with the Arduino Due.
+The screen's headers are designed to fit into the socket of any AVR-based Arduino (Uno, Leonardo, etc) or with the Arduino Due, Esplora, and Robot.
 To connect the screen to  other Arduino boards, read the tutorial on this [link](http://arduino.cc/en/Guide/TFTtoBoards).

 You can find [here](https://www.arduino.cc/en/Main/warranty) your board warranty informations.